nanya96/Palmora-Group-HR-Analysis-using-Power-BI/README.md

 1. Data Collection
     - Data loading and inspection.
 2. Data Cleaning:
-    - Assigned a generic gender status to some employees that refuse to disclose their gender.
+    - Assigned a generic gender status to some employees that refuse to disclose their gender (text cleaning).
     - Removed some employees without a salary because they are no longer with the company.
     - Removed some departments indicated as “NULL”.
+    - Modelling, adjusted the model to the right relationship which is many to many cardinality.
-    - Cleaned the Palmora Group Bonus Rules by data manipulation.
+    - Cleaned the Palmoria Group Bonus Rules by data manipulation.
+    - Merged the tables; Palmoria Group emp_data table and Palmoria Group Bonus Rules by joining their unique identifier which is the “Department” and "Rating" column so that it gives          the Bonus Rate column.
 3. Analysis and Visualization:
     -	Gender distribution, ratings and salary structure in the company's data were analyzed.
     -	Created dashboards in Power BI.